 Perhaps more significantly, though, it also represents a critical moment in which hard rock was severely fracturing into two different camps.
 One of them was grunge, which was best encapsulated in another monster soundtrack of the time, 1992's Singles.
 As for The Crow, that's where all the misfit toys, moody weirdos and defiant outcasts who didn't fit on the grunge bandwagon went to play.
 Listening to The Crow now is to be reminded that Nineties rock was more than "the Seattle sound" — and that while the subgenres contained on this record might not have been as huge, they sure added some slinky, grubby vitality to the decade's musical landscape.

 By comparison to Crowe's sweet, superficial love story, The Crow was a gritty, R-rated comic-book movie at a time when superhero films weren't flooding the multiplex.
-Its plot — about a slain rock star (Brandon Lee) who comes back to life and seeks vengeance — had an extra layer of darkness because of Lee's accidental death just days before the completion of production.
+Its plot — about a slain rock star, played by Brandon Lee, who comes back to life to seek vengeance — had an extra layer of darkness due to Lee's accidental death just days before the completion of production.
 (The son of Bruce Lee, Brandon was killed by a defective dummy bullet during filming.)
-The Crow opened in May 1994, receiving good reviews for Lee, whose tragic death made the story's themes of grief and regret even more poignant in a movie that was otherwise a cool, grimly funny, goth-tinged action flick.
+The Crow opened in May 1994, receiving good reviews for Lee, whose tragic death made the story's themes of grief and regret even more poignant in a movie that was otherwise a grimly funny, goth-tinged action flick.

 This isn't to say that The Crow doesn't have some huge names on the track list.
-The album opens with the Cure's "Burn," a tense, dreamy tune highlighted by pained vocals from Robert Smith, whose penchant for makeup, black clothes and poofed-up hair was mirrored in the look of Eric Draven, the dead musician in James O'Barr's original Crow comic book.
-The source material's goth-rock undertones were preserved for the film, and not surprisingly the soundtrack was packed with guyliner-friendly bands like the Jesus and the Mary Chain, who contributed the drone-heavy rocker "Snakedriver."
+The album opens with the Cure's "Burn," a tense, dreamy tune highlighted by pained vocals from Robert Smith, whose penchant for makeup, black clothes and poofed-up hair was mirrored in the look of Eric Draven, the dead musician in James O'Barr's original Crow comic.
+The source material's goth-rock undertones were preserved for the film, and not surprisingly the soundtrack was packed with guyliner-friendly acts like the Jesus and Mary Chain, who contributed the drone-heavy "Snakedriver."

 But the record also connected the dots between the post-punk sounds of the Eighties and the industrial-metal bands that came in their wake.
-The Crow's passing of the baton was most profoundly felt with Nine Inch Nails and their snarling cover of Joy Division's "Dead Souls."
-Trent Reznor was one of the Nineties' biggest acts, but his preference for kinky sex-and-death electronic rock always separated him from grunge's comparatively chaste classic-rock sound.
-But on The Crow, his aesthetic rules: Everyone from Machines of Loving Grace to My Life With the Thrill Kill Kult get off on industrial's nerve-shredding, hedonistic despair.
+The Crow's passing of the baton was most profoundly felt with Nine Inch Nails' snarling cover of Joy Division's "Dead Souls."
+Trent Reznor was one of the Nineties' biggest acts, but his preference for kinky sex-and-death electronic rock separated him from grunge's comparatively chaste classic-rock sound.
+On The Crow soundtrack, his aesthetic rules: Everyone from Machines of Loving Grace to My Life With the Thrill Kill Kult get off on industrial's nerve-shredding, hedonistic despair.

 But it was The Crow's big radio hit that was indicative of the album's lack of supposed cool.
 Where Singles featured grunge heavyweights, this album had Stone Temple Pilots, the band everyone at the time slagged as being Pearl Jam rip-offs, all the way down to late singer Scott Weiland's Eddie Vedderesque groans.